What is Behavioral Data? How to Use It for Maximum Conversion

 What is Behavioral Data?

 Behavioral data is the why and how users interact with your website, mobile app, and other digital environments.
-It encompasses everything from the beginning to the end of user interaction.
+It encompasses the entire user interaction, from beginning to end.

 So, where does all this information come from?
 There are three main ways behavioral data makes it to your business: